Modern-Mods/.github/profile/README.md

 Mods rarely exist alone.

-Modern Mods projects are designed with interoperability in mind, including optional support for other mods without forcing unnecessary dependencies.
+Modern Mods projects are designed with interoperability in mind.

+Some projects provide optional compatibility with other mods, while dedicated addon projects may intentionally build upon another mod when that dependency is fundamental to the project.

 Depending on the project, this can include systems such as: